Pooja262/Price-Alerts-for-online-webstore/README.md

 <hr>

-- Total 12 Prodcts are tracked by website for user yashpatel7025, and one of the product that has been tracked is shown below with
+- Total 12 Prodcts are tracked by website for different users, and one of the product that has been tracked is shown below with
 ``Name, Price, Product Image``.
 All fields are scraped from ***Amazon.in*** and it will continue to scrap it ***every 15 minutes***

 <img src="./User_interface_Images_of_Web_View/1.JPG" width="1000" height="430">